Cafe Racer Books for us by us!

-You see, a motorcycle and a motorcycle rider has to have an intimate relationship where in each one knows just what makes the other tick.
-Man and machine has to have a symbiotic connection to ensure that each and every ride starts off and ends smoothly.
-It’s true for every motorcycle that’s out there from the big baggers to the tiny scooters and more so for cafe racers, scramblers and other boutique bikes.
+You see, a motorcycle and a motorcycle rider have to have an intimate relationship where each one knows just what makes the other tick.
+Man and machine have to have a symbiotic connection to ensure that each and every ride starts off and ends smoothly.
+It’s true for every motorcycle that’s out there from the big baggers to the tiny scooters and more so for cafe racers, scramblers, and other boutique bikes.

 Speed is a requirement for this motorcycle sub-culture because café racers weren’t initially made to look good.
 In fact, it was more “Go” than “Show” for these racers.
 This book also clearly defines the style and makeup of these vehicles.